Brennan Panzarella Victoria University of Wellington ERES 525

 Genetic modifications shouldn’t be ruled out either – GM plants have fed a globe of rapidly reproducing humans where ‘wild’ strains have been unable.
 Giving species a push in the right direction to become better suited to fragmented, warmer habitats by facilitating inheritance of an advantageous gene could ensure species survival.
 The process, called a gene-drive, can be used both to prevent undesirable species proliferating or to fix advantageous genes in a struggling population.

 Here in New Zealand, gene drives have been floated as a novel method to stamp out the plethora of invasive insects and mammals gorging on native biota.
 However, despite its promise, research warns that the technology is not yet ready to release into the wild.
 The method, while excellent in theory, is less likely to pan out faultlessly in practice.
-Genetic modification also has significant opposition in the public sphere, especially from people who are less scientifically-informed.
+Genetic modification also has significant opposition in the public sphere, especially from people who are less scientifically-savvy.
 Nevertheless, while gene drive technology is still in its early days, with a bit of public education to bolster support, the concept may not be far off becoming a remarkable conservation tool inspired by evolution itself.

 Technology cannot solve all the world’s problems.
 Evidently, putting a definitive end to human’s destructive habits would be the ultimate solution to halt global biodiversity losses.
 But as with many problems in human society, that is easier said than done.
 In the meantime, merging technology with conservation would help to facilitate more conservation successes for the environment.
 Refashioning mainstream tech to be environmentally-focused could drastically change the way science and environmental management moves forward, providing more tools to solve problems previously thrown into the “too hard” basket.